terratenff/vrp-gen-alg/algorithms/modules/README.md

 - Maximum capacity
 - Time windows

 If a solution of an individual violates one or more of these constraints, the individual is deemed invalid.
-In such a case, it is given a completely random solution.
+In such a case, it is repaired using an invalidity correction function.

+### Invalidity Correction Functions

+Invalidity Correction functions are used to convert invalid individuals to valid ones.

+#### Random Valid Individual

+A completely random individual is created from scratch.
+It is then validated.
+This process is repeated until a valid individual is created.

+#### Best Individual

+Invalid individual is replaced with the best individual that has been discovered during the current execution of the genetic algorithm.

+#### Neighbor of the Best Individual

+The best individual is taken and then mutated.
+If resulting individual is invalid, the process is repeated.

+#### Indefinite Mutation

+Invalid individual is mutated and validated.
+Whenever the individual is invalid it is mutated again.
+Once the individual is valid, the mutation stops.

+#### Best Individual and Mutation

+Invalidity correction functions 1 and 3 combined.
+The best individual is taken and then continuously mutated until it is valid.

 ### Evaluators